-The new and pretty things we hope for now, like a freshly-picked bouquet, will not last, but God has promised that we will, if we continue on in obedience and faith.
+The new and pretty things we hope for now are like a freshly-picked bouquet that will not last.
+But God has promised that we will, if we continue on in obedience and faith.

 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 Galatians 6:8

 To be honest, I still want a home with baseboards.

 But I have learned that if baseboards encompass my rooms or my walls get covered or not is irrelevant.